jbcoe/value_types/DRAFT.md

 7. _Returns_: A reference to `*this`.

-8. _[Note 1: The use of this function may require that `T` be a complete type dependent on behavour of the allocator. — end note]_
+8. _[Note: The use of this function may require that `T` be a complete type dependent on behavour of the allocator. — end note]_

 #### X.Y.6 Observers [indirect.observers]